socrse/rsecon23-unconference/README.md

 - Session 3: 13:30-15:00
 - Session 4: 15:20-16:50

+Unconference sessions are currently planned to be **in-person only** or **remote only** but cannot mix both in-person and remote attendees as it is extremely difficult to run an effective highly interactive hybrid session without significant prior planning.

 ## Topic proposals and discussion

 Topics can be proposed and discussed here from 09:00 BST Wednesday 30 August to **13:30 BST Tuesday 05 September** (end of lunch on the first day of the formal conference programme).